 Now check if the game crashes at startup, then try the next fix below

-Gaming gears, when compatible with the game are able to boost the gaming experience.
-Some gamers reported that when they are two or more peripherals plugged in then it leads the game to crash even at the startup.
+Gaming gears, when compatible with the game can boost the gaming experience.
+Some gamers reported that when there are two or more peripherals plugged in then it leads the game to crash even at the startup.

 So if you’re using gears such as controllers, joysticks, and yokes, try unplugging them.
 If the crash disappears, you can root out the problem by disabling peripherals one by one.